Arnold Bloch Leibler: History and operations

-The firm originated in a 1969 partnership between the lawyers Mark Leibler and Arnold Bloch.
+The firm was founded in 1953, with the current iteration originating in a 1969 partnership between the lawyers Mark Leibler and Arnold Bloch.
 Eventually, Bloch decided to leave the partnership and have the name changed; but Leibler insisted that the name of the firm stay the same even after Bloch's departure.

 The firm is involved at the boardroom level at many major Australian companies.
 The firm has especially strong expertise in the areas of tax law and commercial law.
 Its boardrooms are named for the firm's founder Arnold Bloch, Ron Castan, and Sir Zelman Cowen.

 The office of the firm has been described as being filled with 'large paintings - the sort of business art that some artists specialise in, big bold paintings that are essentially decorative and speak of success and power'.